LudvigEk/AGClassifier/README.md

 ## Setup
 You can download AGClassifier by cloning this repository.
 We recommend using a virtual environment to install the dependencies.
-The following commands will create a virtual environment with the required dependencies and activate it:
+The following commands will create a conda virtual environment with the required dependencies and activate
+it:

 ```bash
 conda create --file agclassifier.yaml -y